-The Academic and Career Planning Center’s (ACPC) on-campus interviewing program offers students the opportunity to interview for internships and full-time positions with a variety of employers from business, industry, and government.
+The Career Services on-campus interviewing program offers students the opportunity to interview for internships and full-time positions with a variety of employers from business, industry, and government.
 On-Campus Interviewing (OCI) is primarily a pre-select system, where employers select candidates from among the students who request interviews with them.
 The procedures for requesting and scheduling OCI interviews using Nittany Lion Careers are described in a separate section.

 Nittany Lion Careers is the web-based system used by Penn State Behrend, University Park, Harrisburg and many other Penn State campuses.
 Nittany Lion Careers has three main components:

 - Internship/job postings (FREE)

 - Employer résumé searches, when you opt in to the Résumé Book feature (FREE)